-Well I love it when people say this because it’s always coming from a place of ignorance without having done any real research and people are very assumptive.
-The truth could not be furtherer from this in reality.
+I love it when people say this.
+It’s always coming from a place of ignorance without using real research and people are very assumptive.
+The truth could not be further from this.

-The truth is that vegetarian protein could not be easier digested than flesh protein.
+The truth is that vegetarian protein is easier digested than flesh protein.
 Most people would like to tell you otherwise, but the evidence is there to support it.

-When an animal is raised, how it is fed even down to how it is slaughtered, prepared and cooked all affects the quality of the protein within in the animal.
-For example if you eat a chicken breast and the nutrition label says it contains 27grams of protein, well how much of each gram of protein is actually protein, how much of that is even bioavailable?
-Well no haven’t I just screwed with your head..
-Did you also know when an animal is killed because the blood supply is cut off to the flesh the meat turns grey which means that they inject meats with food die to keep it red..
-This also has an ill effect on health and the protein amount.
-This should make you think twice about what you are eating I promise.
+It’s how an animal is raised.
+How it is fed even down to how it is slaughtered, prepared and cooked.
+All of this affects the quality of the protein within in the animal.
+Did you also know when an animal is killed, the blood supply is cut off to the flesh?
+The meat turns grey which means that they inject meats with food dye to keep it red.
+This also has an ill effect on health and the protein quality.
+This should make you think twice about what you are eating.

-Onward, here is a list of vegetarian proteins; clearly from this list you can see that there are more than enough options for vegetarians.
+Here is a list of vegetarian proteins.
+Clearly from this list you can see that there are more than enough options for vegetarians.